sksh100/theorangecode/MAILERLITE_SETUP.md

    - Select the group you created in Step 3
 5. **Design your welcome email:**
    - Click on the email step
-   - Enter a subject line (e.g., "Welcome to Your Luxury Agent!")
+   - Enter a subject line (e.g., "Welcome to The Orange Code!")
    - Design your email content using the drag-and-drop editor
    - You can personalize it with subscriber fields like `{{name}}` or `{{email}}`
 6. **Save and Activate** the workflow